Troy-Griffin/find-fasteners/README.md

 ## 5.2.
 Camera

-Depending on the type of camera you are using you will need to comment out diffrent sections of the code.<br> <br>
+Depending on the type of camera you are using you will need to comment out different sections of the script.<br> <br>

 If you are using a Webcam comment out the folowing line:<br>
 `edit` <br> <br>